What Is Gestational Diabetes?

 - You pee more than usual

 During pregnancy, your placenta makes hormones that cause glucose to build up in your blood.
 Usually, your pancreas can send out enough insulin to handle it.
-But if your body can’t make enough insulin or stops using insulin like it should, your blood sugar levels rise, and you get gestational diabetes.
+But if your body can’t make enough insulin or stops using insulin as it should, your blood sugar levels rise, and you get gestational diabetes.

 You’re more likely to get gestational diabetes if you:

 - Were overweight before you got pregnant

-- Are African-American, Asian, Hispanic, or Native American
+- Are Black, Asian, Hispanic or Latinx, Alaska Native, Pacific Islander, or Native American

 - Have blood sugar levels that are higher than they should be but not high enough to be diabetes (this is called prediabetes)

 - Have a family member with diabetes

 - Have had gestational diabetes before

-- Have high blood pressure or other medical complications
+- Have high blood pressure, high cholesterol, heart disease, or other medical complications

 - Have given birth to a large baby (weighing more than 9 pounds)

 - Have given birth to a baby who was stillborn or had certain birth defects

 - Are older than 25